Update: Note that this blog post is from our legacy app.

 - Restart Mode option

-Customizable trigger names: [Valarm Pro] Found under Trigger Renaming in All Settings.
+Customizable trigger names: Found under Trigger Renaming in All Settings.
 This screen allows you to rename a Trigger as it appears in SMS/Text messages and Emails.
-These names DO NOT affect the names used on the Web (tools.valarm.net), if you are utilizing Valarm web integration.
+These names DO NOT affect the names used on Tools.Valarm.net, if you are utilizing Valarm web integration.

 In the case of 4-20mA sensor support you could configure messages to say “H2S2 Level Dangerous” instead of “4-20ma 01 MAX”, in the case you are measuring Hydrogen Disulfide with a 4-20mA sensor on channel 1.